Adam’s Rib (1949) dir. George Cukor

 w/ Laird Cregar, Linda Darnell, George Sanders, Faye Marlowe, Alan Napier, Glen Langan

 What a compelling thriller, both on screen and behind the scenes.
-Cregar plays a brilliant but tormented composer named George Bone who turns into a psychokiller when he hears discordant noises.
+Cregar plays a brilliant but tormented composer named George Bone who turns into a psycho-killer when he hears discordant noises.
 There are two unforgettable scenes involving fire: a Guy Fawkes Night bonfire and the climactic fire during which Bone plays his masterpiece.
-Brahm and Lyndon worked together on The Lodger (1944), also starring Cregar and Sanders as killer and sleuth.
-Producer Zanuck changed Hangover Square’s setting from modern London (as it is in Patrick Hamilton’s novel) to the early 1900s to take advantage of The Lodger’s success.
+John Brahm and Barré Lyndon worked together on The Lodger (1944), also starring Cregar and Sanders as killer and sleuth.
+The producer, Darryl Zanuck, changed Hangover Square’s setting from modern London (as it is in Patrick Hamilton’s novel) to the early 1900s to take advantage of The Lodger’s success.
 This did not please Cregar, nor did Bernard Hermann’s score replacing Cregar’s own compositions.
 Cregar was a charming and large man whose weight shamed him more than his homosexuality.
 He had a heart attack after a stomach-stapling operation and died before Hangover Square’s release.
 Vincent Price gave the eulogy at Cregar’s funeral and then went on to have the career at 20th Century Fox that Cregar might have had.
 Cregar’s last film is dazzling, thankfully, with all his angst translated into a visceral poignancy.
 77 minutes.

 Harvey (1950) dir.
 Henry Koster